PhoenixYork166/Cybersecurity-research/README.md

 <br>
 <h1>Disclaimer</h1>
 <br>
-<h2>As Dev & Infra & Cybersecurity teams always question whether I do have a mentor & where my knowledge comes from</h2>
+<h3>As Dev & Infra & Cybersecurity teams always question whether I do have a mentor & where my knowledge comes from</h3>
-<h2>Yes, I do have a mentor, my forever mentor (sifu) is Jimmy Gor, who trained me to be a good IT user :D</h2>
+<h3>Yes, I do have a mentor, my forever mentor (sifu) is Jimmy Gor, who trained me to be a good IT user :D</h3>
 <br>
-<h2>My mentor has trained me to use a Green lightsaber (Wisdom, Peace) :D</h2>
+<h3>My mentor has trained me to use a Green lightsaber (Wisdom, Peace) for good :D</h3>
 <br>
-<h2>If you think I am a very good IT user, just go thank Jimmy Gor (my mentor) & Alan Turin :D</h2>
+<h3>If you think I am a very good IT user, just go thank Jimmy Gor (my mentor) & Alan Turin :D</h3>
-<h2>Professor Turin created what we use everyday :D</h2>
+<h3>Besides, Professor Turin created what we use everyday :D</h3>
 <br>
-<h2>Besides, developers must NOT argue that you do NOT need to know Networking & OS as a cybersecurity developer</h2>
+<h3>Developers must NOT argue that you do NOT need to know Networking & OS as a cybersecurity developer</h3>
-<h2>You MUST be good at both Programming and Networking to be a "Decent" Cybersecurity Developer :D</h2>
+<h3>You MUST be good at both Programming and Networking to be a "Decent" Cybersecurity Developer :D</h3>
 <br>
-<h2>Yet, cuz I consider myself a good IT user, I only need to be good at switching my computers on ;)</h2>
+<h3>Yet, cuz I just consider myself a good IT user, I only need to be good at switching on my computers on ;)</h3>
 <br>
 <h1>This repository does NOT cover OSCP syllabus at all</h1>
 <h1>Please do NOT compare our technical level against OSCP</h1>